 Our 1st Annual Beer Garden Fund-raiser was a resounding success!
 Such a good time was had by all that we are repeating the event next year on the same weekend, the third weekend in July.
 In 2015 we hope to make the event even bigger and better, and feature our own in-town micro-breweries, with the name being changed to “A Taste of Griffith Brewing.”

 A weekend full of fun!

 The Griffith Historical Society holds an annual event in September called the Railroad Fair.
 It is held at the Park on the last full weekend in September, featuring vendors with railroad-related merchandise, entertainment and Hobo Stew cooked over an open fire, and we even have a barrel train for the kids to ride in.
-If you would like to know more about the fair or want to receive an application to be a vendor, please contact us on the Contact Us page.
+If you would like to know more about the fair or want to receive an application to be a vendor, please register on the Vendors page.

 Come see Santa & Mrs. Claus!